The American Rescue Plan Act of 2021: What We Know so Far.

 50% of the funding will be sent within 60 days of March 11 to New York State; remainder one year after.

-NY State would be required to transmit payments to local government within 30 days of receipt (note that entitlement communities such as Buffalo, Rochester, Erie County etc. will get a direct payment from the federal government).
-NY State would have no discretionary authority to change the amount of, or attach additional requirements to, such payments.
+New York State would be required to transmit payments to local government within 30 days of receipt (please note that entitlement communities such as Buffalo, Rochester, Erie County, etc. will get a direct payment from the federal government).
+New York State would have no discretionary authority to change the amount of, or attach additional requirements to, such payments.

 The full New York State and Local Aid Explainer can be viewed by clicking here.

 We will keep you informed of any updates as we learn more and are prepared to as you recover from the pandemic.